WHAT ARE POWER SKILLS?

-R: Stands for Rest and Relax and supports a child’s ability to recognize their energy state and regulate based on strategies practiced at camp.
+● R – stands for Rest and Relax and supports a child’s ability to recognize their energy state and regulate based on strategies practiced at camp.

+Two curriculums, Social Thinking by Michelle Garcia Winner, and The Zones of Regulation by Leah M. Kuypers, provide a foundation for the concepts, themes and activities planned throughout the week.
 In addition, we will support the understanding and use of POWER skills across more specific social and emotional nuances regarding the following topics:

-Worry Wise (understanding worries, and strategies to overpower a worry)
+Worry Wise (understanding worries, and strategies to overpower a worry) Respectful Relationships (words and actions matter)

 Making and Keeping Friends (handling friendship drama, conversational skills, and more)